Documents required for an N-reg aircraft

 It has often been said that a VAT invoice from the dealer is sufficient.
 One may get away with this but it certainly is not sufficient.
 It may show the VAT paid to the dealer but this is no evidence of whether the VAT (or any VAT) has been paid upon the original import into the UK.
 For that, one needs either a form C88 or IM4, or a Certificate of Free Circulation (CFC).

-A C88/IM4 is the most authoritative but cannot be obtained too far retrospectively (past 2-3 years) because UK Customs don't keep the records for long.
+A C88/IM4 is the most authoritative and should be issued by the importing agent if an aircraft is imported into the EU.
+It cannot be obtained too far retrospectively (past 2-3 years) because UK Customs don't keep the records for long.
 It also probably cannot be obtained on an EU-manufactured plane (e.g. Socata) because these tend to enter the UK under an arrangement called Community Acquisition where no VAT is actually handed over.
-Also, dealers don't like handing out a C88 since is reveals how much the dealer has paid for the aircraft.
+Also, aircraft dealers don't like handing out a C88 since is reveals how much the dealer has paid for the aircraft.

 A CFC is the next best thing and for most pilots is the only realistic option.
-Unfortunately, UK Customs have recently stopped issuing these.
-They can still be obtained via certain contacts.
-Please email me if you need one.
-One needs to carry the original, plus a number of photocopies to give to anyone who wants to take them away.
+One probably should carry the original, plus a number of photocopies to give to anyone who wants to take one away.

 The Right to get a Certificate of Free Circulation